 Prize: None

-2. 2022 Elementary Science Fair Competition
+2. NY Elementary Science Fair Competition

 Prize: All students win prizes ranging from ribbons to medals.
 No cash prizes.

-4. Fluor Challenge
+3. Fluor Challenge

 A hands-on engineering contest that challenges students to complete a fun task (such as shooting an aluminum foil ball as far as possible) using limited resources (such as pencils, paper, paper clips, plastic cups and rubber bands).
 The contest is open to students K–12; both individuals or teams up to 4 students are welcome.

-Prize: Ten teams are drawn at random for $1,000 prizes for their schools!
+Prize: Ten teams are drawn at random for $1,000 prizes for their schools.

-Middle school science buffs should check out these Science fairs.
+Middle school science buffs should check out these science fairs.
 Some are specific to certain places, but others are open to students anywhere in the world.

 Prize: Finalists of a local science fair who are nominated for the competition win $500 and a free trip for themselves and one parent or guardian to Washington D.C. to compete at nationals where there are hundreds of prizes ranging from gift cards to a $25,000 top prize.

-8. The California Science & Engineering Fair
+5. The California Science & Engineering Fair

 This is the final science fair for students throughout the State of California in grades 6 - 12, serving California's future scientists and engineers since 1952.
 The fair is hosted by the California Science Center.
-This year there were 854 participants from 343 schools throughout the State who presented 720 projects in competition for awards totaling over $60,000.
+This year there were 857 participants from 344 schools throughout the State who presented 704 projects in competition for awards totaling over $40,000.

 Dates: The yearly fair is held in April

-Prizes: A total pool of $60,000 divided among top teams.
+Prizes: A total pool of $40,000 divided among top teams.

-9. National American Indian Science and Engineering Fair
+6. National American Indian Science and Engineering Fair

 NAISEF is an annual event for 5th to 12th grade students.
 The NAISEF is an affiliated fair with the Society for Science and the Public (SSP) affiliated science fair and is part of the larger SSP fair network.
 The NAISEF offers both in person and virtual support for participants and aims to promote educational standards and academic opportunities for students from an indigenous background.